Listen to this episode:

 I'm not sure I can beat that.
 So I'll just, I'll pile on a little bit and I would say the same is don't be afraid.
 And I think that's really apropos now as AI comes into the book, right?
 And there's so much data behind AI and there's so much buzz around AI and it's great, but it's also scary.
 And is the data real or is there AI hallucinations and where is this coming from?

-you know, if I'm giving my past self advice and kind of my current self is that Jen said, don't be afraid, like take baby steps and, and you can figure it out. we get to say yes to things. we have the tools to say yes to things.
+You know, if I'm giving my past self advice and kind of my current self is like Jen said, don't be afraid, like take baby steps and, and you can figure it out.
+We get to say yes to things. we have the tools to say yes to things.
 So we can take those small bites and we have tools to verify the data and we have tools to make sure that what we're seeing, whether it's from a traditional source or from an AI source is, is accurate and is correct and is of a high quality.
 So I think Jen's spot on, don't be afraid.
 Say yes and then see where that journey takes you.

 Matthew Stibbe (22:27.438)

 I love that.
-I think as we're bringing this conversation to a close, it's just been fascinating to learn about Airline and about your journey with from spreadsheets and manual data entry to this wonderful world of automation.
+I think as we're bringing this conversation to a close, it's just been fascinating to learn about Airline and about your journey with, from spreadsheets and manual data entry to this wonderful world of automation.
 But actually the human story behind that and the consequences and I'm very happy that we've ended on a positive note.
 So Todd, Jennifer, thank you very much for joining me today and for sharing all of that but actually the human story behind it.

 Todd Schnirel (22:57.784)